 The dough is enriched with eggs, but a challah asks for oil in place of butter, and that's the main difference between the two breads regarding ingredients.
 While brioche has a good amount of dairy, a challah will usually have oil added to the dough.

-- These rolls are not just stunning, but perfect for mini sandwiches;
+- These rolls are not just stunning, but perfect for mini sandwiches - just like my crusty sandwich rolls;

-- All ingredients used are pantry staples, and you can find them in any grocery shop.
+- All ingredients used are pantry staples you can find in any grocery shop!

-These rolls have a slightly sweeter flavor (same level as this molasses bread), but they're not a sweet bread.
-You'll need:
+These rolls have a slightly sweet flavor (same level as my famous cheesecake factory brown bread), but they're not a sweet bread.
+For making them, you'll need:

 Flour.
 We're using all-purpose flour to get a fluffy challah roll.
-It's possible to make it with bread flour if prefered.
+It's possible to make it with bread flour if preferred.

 If you want to add whole wheat flour, use no more than half the amount of white flour asked in this recipe.
 Using whole wheat will make a drier dough, so for each cup (130g) of whole wheat used, add 4 teaspoons more of water.